About the KEF

 Kapadia Education Foundation's scholarships are for students from low-income countries who are pursuing college, university, or other tertiary education programs.
 This includes but is not limited to: diplomas, certificates, vocational training, bachelor’s degrees, master’s degrees, and PhDs.

-All scholarship disbursements will be paid directly to the school’s bank account.
+All scholarship disbursements will be paid directly to the bank account of the student's educational institution.

 You must meet all of the following requirements for your application to be considered for the Kapadia Education Foundation scholarship program: